rkirov/blog/content/posts/why_lean.md

 So by analogy, formalizing math with Lean has the following similar benefits outside correctness and assistance in writing proofs.

-- powering math IDEs - instead of just writing LaTeX, and keeping all definitions in one's head, with Lean one gets the very basic IDE support every programmer expects, but no informal mathematician gets - click-through definitions, hover over statements, auto-generated docs (like [mathlib4_docs](https://leanprover-community.github.io/mathlib4_docs/)), non-string searching, refactoring, etc. For example, the [Stacks Project](https://stacks.math.columbia.edu/) is a very useful attempt to get some of these benefits without formalization, but formalization basically guarantees that every part of mathematics can generate something like this.
+- powering various math tools - instead of just writing LaTeX, and keeping all definitions in one's head, with Lean one gets the very basic IDE support every programmer expects, but no informal mathematician gets - click-through definitions, hover over statements, auto-generated docs (like [mathlib4_docs](https://leanprover-community.github.io/mathlib4_docs/)), non-string searching, refactoring, etc. For example, the [Stacks Project](https://stacks.math.columbia.edu/) is a very useful attempt to get some of these benefits without formalization, but formalization basically guarantees that every part of mathematics can generate something like this.